danekweaga/New-Updated-Nana-Crossing/README.md

 - Suggest new features
 - Submit pull requests
 - Share gameplay feedback

-## 📜 License

-This project is part of CS 1083 coursework.
-Please respect academic integrity guidelines when using or referencing this code.

-## 🎉 Acknowledgments

-Special thanks to our CS 1083 instructor and classmates for their support and feedback throughout development.

----

 **Ready to help Nana cross the road?
 Clone the repo and start your crossing adventure today!** 🚗👵✨